sesam-community/training-connector/README.md

       <summary>HINT 2 </summary>
         $last-modified should be the data of the most recent update or create in that array.
       </details>
-5. Add the project datatype
+5. Add the project datatype to the connector.
+It doesn't currently exist.
    - What strategies exist for adding a new datatype?
         <details>
         <summary>HINT </summary>